DavidWeid/Bamazon/README.md

 When adding to inventory, the user must enter a valid item ID and a quantity > 0.
 When adding a product, the user must enter a department that exists, must enter a price > 0, and enter a quantity > 0.
 - - -
 ### To use the **supervisor** application, run `node bamazonSupervisor.js`.

+## Contact Me

+For questions, comments, or more information please reach me at

+[david.weid.2@gmail.com]